Medicare Plus Choice (M+C): Interim Final Rule

 (d) Information on enrollee

-–(1) General information.
+liability–(1) General information.
 An M+C organization that

 offers an M+C fee-for-service plan must provide to plan enrollees,